Latand/MedSyncWebApp/mkdocs/docs/index.md

 Welcome to the MedSync WebApp documentation.
 This app serves as an efficient bridge between patients and healthcare professionals, providing streamlined access to medical services via the Telegram platform.

+!!! warning
-This MedSync WebApp is a conceptual example application and not an actual service.
-All images and text content presented are generated using AI and do not represent real entities or services.
+    The MedSync WebApp is for demonstration purposes only and not intended for actual medical services.

 [Link to Bot in Telegram](https://t.me/MedSyncbot)